NoeSLIDE

 log

-The study site and the surrounding hillside areas have been known to be unstable for decades (Lotter & Jochum 2010).
-First surface movements were documented in the 1960s, after which the agricultural district authority rehabilitated the landslide area by installing deep drainage stone ribs (Office of the Lower Austrian provincial government 1970).
-The area was further drained in 1982/83.
-However, further reactivations of the surficial displacements were evidenced after intense precipitation events in 1985 and 2001.
-Both events led to a stepped sinking of the terrain up to 30 cm deep (Hinteregger 1985, Gottschling 2001).
-Consequently, additional deep drainages were installed in the slip area Gottschling 2001).
+The study site is representative of documented slope instabilities in the surrounding hillsides, which have been known to be unstable for decades (Lotter and Jochum, 2010).
+Surface movements were first recorded here in the 1960s, prompting the installation of drainages by the agricultural district authority to stabilize the area (Office of the Lower Austrian Provincial Government, 1970).
+Additional drainage measures were implemented in 1982/83, yet significant reactivations occurred following intense rainfall in 1985 and 2001, leading to stepped terrain sinking of up to 30 cm (Hinteregger 1985; Gottschling, 2001).
+Further deep drainages were subsequently installed to mitigate instability (Gottschling, 2001).

 Literature